-Regenerative farmer and bestselling author of Hemp Bound
+Regenerative farmer, leading hemp expert, and bestselling author of Hemp Bound

 Doug Fine is a pioneer voice in cannabis/hemp and regenerative farming.
 In the hemp/cannabis sphere, Doug is a farmer, author and well-regarded researcher and consultant for projects all over the world.
 He has been a hemp seed development researcher with the University of Hawaii.
 As such, he participated in the first modern seed development trials in tropical/subtropical environments.
 The crucial knowledge gained in that project and the team with which he worked can be helpful in Caribbean projects.

 He can provide help from soil to market.
 For instance, he is marketing an Organic farm-to-table hemp product that he grew in Vermont (called Hemp in Hemp).
 And this year he is teaching a course on Organic Hemp Farming and Marketing at Sterling College’s School of the New American Farmstead.

 In addition to his hemp work, Doug is an award-winning culture and climate correspondent on five continents (for NPR, the New York Times, and the Washington Post), and a repeat Conan and Tonight Show guest.
 Doug is also a solar-powered goat herder and a bestselling author.